 - Your employer’s name and address

-- The name, address and Social Security number of your plan beneficiary (the person to whom you’ll leave the money in the account if you die.)
+- The name, address and Social Security number of your plan beneficiary (the person to whom you’ll leave the money in the account when you die)

-The company providing you the account will ask you to fill out a 5305-R form.
-The company that provides the account is also called the custodian, because it takes custody of your money.
+The company providing you the account will ask you to fill out a 5305-R form, the IRS document you fill out when you open an account.
+The company that provides the account is called the custodian because it takes custody of your money.

-The bank or brokerage will help you open the account and custody your money.
-But you will need to decide how to invest.
+The bank or brokerage will help you open the account and take custody of your money.
+But you will need to decide how to invest it.

 There are three different approaches to investing in your Roth IRA.